vbranders/mssm/README.md

 Then, to detect current Java setup and update the corresponding configuration in R, execute this command:

-	$ R CMD javareconf
+	$ R CMD javareconf -e

 Then, you should be able to install `rJava`as explained in the *Install rJava manually* section.
 This should fix the problem.
-You can finally install and use the `mssm` package.
+You can finally install and use the `mssm` package using the R command:

+    > library(mssm)

 To ensure that R uses the correct version of the JDK, you can type the following lines in R and check that the output match your expectations:

 	.jinit(".")